- 1 Tips for the claustro-non-tunnel-loving-people to avoid tunnels, especially in the South of France going towards Italy

 The last ones before Genova will be three little tunnels one after the other within 10 minutes after Arenzano.

-OK welcome you are in Genova!
+Ok so you made it to Genova!
 Tunnelwise the worst is behind you after Genova, if you would want to continue on the highway.
 You will have tunnels but less then the first stretch from France.
 I will write about the tunnels going South from Genova one of these days.

 Meanwhile here is an alternative road to Croatia from Genova if you have some extra time to spare and want to avoid all tunnels.
 When you arrive towards Genova on the SP1/SS1/Via Aurelia from France you will have two highways on your left going North.
 The first one is the A26, the second is the A7, which goes from Genova to Milano.
 There are tunnels on both so the only way to avoid tunnels here is to take the SP35 which is parallel to the A7.
 This is not a beautiful road though.